 With all the chocolaty goodness I enjoyed over the holidays, I still need something sweet to satisfy my craving but that isn’t chocolate.
-This butterscotch toffee cookies recipe is just that.
+I’ve had a chocolate overload by now.
+This butterscotch toffee cookies recipe is just to fix that.
 It’s full of butterscotch flavor.
+It’s so full of flavor that next time, I will try to make them with just half a package of butterscotch chips.

 - 2 eggs